DigonIO/imgreg/README.md

 ### Batch image processing

-First import the required modules (here we use less general domain specific `RadonSolver` model, if not suitable for your application, repace with the `LogPolarSolver` as in the previous example):
+First import the required modules (here we use the less general domain specific `RadonSolver` model, if not suitable for your application, repace with the `LogPolarSolver` as in the previous example):

 ```python
 import os